Medicare Enrolled

 What this data tells you about Dr. Challagundla

-Dr. Suneetha Challagundla is a hematology & oncology in San Antonio, TX, with 18 years in practice.
+Dr. Suneetha Challagundla is a hematology & oncology specialist in San Antonio, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Challagundla performed 85,778 Medicare services across 5,674 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Challagundla received a total of $7,979 from 49 pharmaceutical and/or device companies across 601 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.